Calendar & Events

 Conflict detection

-System alerts when same facility booked twice or staff double-booked
+System alerts when same facility is booked twice or staff are double-booked.

 Multi-calendar support